naggie/dstask/README.md

 * Overwhelmed by tasks?
 Try focussing by prioritising (set priorities) or narrowing the context.
 The `show-tags` and `show-projects` commands are useful for creating a context.
 * Use dstask to track things you might forget, rather than everything.
 SNR is important.
 Don't track tasks for the sake of it.
 * Spend regular time reviewing tasks.
 You'll probably find some you've already resolved, and many you've forgotten.
+The `show-unorganised` command is good for this.
 * Try to work through tasks from the top of the list.
 Dstask sorts by priority then creation date -- the most important tasks are at the top.